idev-srl/ai-autoshell/docs/grammar.md

 Token Types:

-- WORD: sequenza di caratteri non separator (spazi o operatori), con quote e escape già risolte dal lexer.
+- WORD: sequence of non-separator characters (spaces or operators), with quotes and escapes already resolved by the lexer.
-- ASSIGN: pattern NAME=VALUE riconosciuto dal lexer (prefisso NAME in [A-Za-z\_][A-Za-z0-9_]\*).
+- ASSIGN: pattern NAME=VALUE recognized by the lexer (NAME prefix in [A-Za-z\_][A-Za-z0-9_]\*).
 - Operators: `| && || ; & > >> < 2> 2>&1`

-Precedenza:
+Precedence:

-1. Redirections legate al comando.
+1. Redirections bind to the command.
-2. Pipeline (associa a sinistra).
+2. Pipeline (left associative).
-3. AND/OR, valutazione short-circuit.
+3. AND/OR, short-circuit evaluation.
-4. List separato da ';'.
+4. List separated by ';'.

 Background:

-- Solo flag a livello di command (può apparire sull'ultimo comando di una pipeline per mettere l'intera pipeline in background).
+- Only a flag at command level (may appear on the last command of a pipeline to put the entire pipeline in background).

-Limitazioni:
+Limitations:

-- Nessun supporto ancora per parentesi, subshell, `$( )`, backticks, here-doc.
+- No support yet for parentheses, subshell, `$( )`, backticks, here-doc.
-- Parsing tollerante: errori semplici (redir senza target) interrompono quella parte senza abort globale.
+- Lenient parsing: simple errors (redir without target) interrupt that part without global abort.